mlkywy/cherp-notifs/README.md

 ## About

-A basic server-side script that polls the CheRP API (h) to retrieve unread roleplay chats and then sends the notifications to an email.
-This is just for fun/personal use.
+A basic server-side script that polls the CheRP API to retrieve unread roleplay chats and then sends the notifications to an email.
+This is just for fun/personal use!

 ### Built With